Washington's Paid Family and Medical Leave Program

 Visit the Settings section of your online Payroll dashboard or Square Payroll app.

-On the Business Information tab, under Tax Information, check the box next to WA Paid Family and Medical Leave which states “I have less than 50 employees and did not opt into paying the employer portion of Paid Family and Medical Leave Premiums.”
+In the Tax Info section, click Edit next to your state tax account information and check the box next to WA Paid Family and Medical Leave which states “I have less than 50 employees and did not opt into paying the employer portion of Paid Family and Medical Leave Premiums.”

 Note: All employers, no matter how many employees, are responsible for collecting and remitting the employee share of the total premium.